Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Analysis

 \end{corollary}

-Based on Proposition~\ref{prop:gamma-convergence}, when the probability of clicking eventually converges to zero, the agent stops clicking, and the opinion dynamics follow the update $x_k = (1-b)x_0 + b x_{k-1}$.
-Since we assume $\alpha \geq \beta$, we have $b \in [0,0.5]$, so this recursion pulls the opinion back toward the innate opinion $x_0$.
-Therefore, the agent's opinion converges to $x_0$ almost surely, which also implies that the expected opinion converges to the innate opinion.
+Based on Proposition~\ref{prop:gamma-convergence}, the clicking probability of agent $s$ converges to zero almost surely, meaning that agent $s$ eventually stops clicking.
+From that time on, agent $s$ is no longer directly affected by the recommendation, and its opinion evolves only through its innate opinion and social influence.
+At the same time, all agents $i\neq s$ continue to click and therefore keep following the all click update.
+Under Assumption~\ref{ass:no-outgoing-s} (i.e. $w_{is}=0$ for all $i\neq s$), the evolution of the subpopulation $-s$ is independent of $x_{s,K}$ for any time.
+Therefore, the opinions of agents $i\neq s$ converge to a steady state $x_{-s}^\star$ (the same steady state as if agent $s$ did not exist).
+Given this limit, agent $s$ is pulled toward a fixed point $x_{s,\infty}^{(2)}$, which can be interpreted as a convex combination of its innate opinion $x_{s,0}$ and the neighbors' steady-state opinion vector $w_{s,-s}x_{-s}^\star$.
+As a result, the expected value of $X_K^{(2)}$ converges to $ $ almost surely.

+To compare the long-run behavior of a \emph{passive} vs. \emph{reactive} strategic agent $s$ in the same mixed-population setting, we can contrast Corollary~\ref{cor:expectation-opinion-mixed-fixed-infinity} (passive $s$ with fixed clicking rate $\gamma_0$) and Corollary~\ref{cor:expectation-opinion-adaptive-infinity} (reactive $s$ with adaptive decreasing policy).
+Under Assumption~\ref{ass:no-outgoing-s}, the long-run behavior of agents $i\neq s$ is identical in both cases and converges to $x_{-s}^\star$.
+The distinction is in agent $s$: if $s$ stays passive, it may keep consuming platform content, so the recommendation continues to enter its expected update, and its long-run expected opinion converges to $x_{s,\infty}^{(1)}$; if $s$ is reactive, it eventually stops clicking, so the platform no longer affects $s$ directly in the long run, so its limit becomes $x_{s,\infty}^{(2)}$.

-Comparing the results of Corollary~\ref{cor:expectation-opinion-fixed-infinity} and Corollary~\ref{cor:expectation-opinion-adaptive-infinity}, we observe that the expected long-run opinion under the \emph{fixed} clicking policy followed by a passive agent stays further away from the innate opinion, compared to the expected opinion under the \emph{adaptive decreasing} policy adopted by a reactive agent, who can prevent such opinion drifts.
+In the special case $W=I$ (no social influence), this comparison becomes even more clear.
+Under the fixed clicking policy, Corollary~\ref{cor:expectation-opinion-fixed-infinity} reduces to the scalar limit $\lim_{K\to\infty}\mathbb{E}[X_{s,K}^{(1)}] = x_{s,0}+\frac{p}{1-q}(u-x_{s,0})$, while under the adaptive decreasing policy $\lim_{K\to\infty}X_{s,K}^{(2)}=x_{s,0}$ almost surely (and hence also in expectation).
+In other words, under the \emph{fixed} clicking policy, the expected long-run opinion of a passive agent stays further away from the innate opinion, whereas under the \emph{adaptive decreasing} policy, a reactive agent can prevent such opinion drifts.

-\subsubsection{Agents' expected utilities}
+\subsection{Agents' expected utilities}

-Our analysis so far finds that the reactive agent can prevent opinion drifts in the long-run.
+Our analysis so far shows that the reactive agent can prevent opinion drifts in the long-run.
 However, this comes at the expense of reduced content consumption, as shown in Proposition~\ref{prop:gamma-convergence}.
-To account for both factors, we next compare the agent's utility under each policy.
+To account this trade-off, we next compare the agent's utility under the two policies.
 We start with agents' expected utility in the long-run.